-For commercial rabbits: yes.
-It is the only way to keep the rabbits safe, healthy, and reproducing.
+For hobby breeding or any kind of commercial rabbit enterprise: Yes.
+It is the only way to manage a breeding program, or to keep the rabbits safe, healthy, and reproducing.
 Any breakdown in the process results in red ink on the bottom line.

-Rabbit colonies, unless extreme measures are taken, can result in escapees, disease and parasites, death by fighting, loss of kits for many reasons, and predation of up to 70% of the offspring, possibly.
+Rabbit colonies, unless extreme measures are taken, typically result in escapees, disease and parasites, death by fighting, loss of kits for many reasons, and predation of up to 70% of the offspring, possibly.

 Rabbits are quiet, timid, and unobtrusive.
 In other words, rabbit farming is easy on the neighbors, as long as you keep the flies under control.